Updated on 2024-12-18 GMT+08:00

 2. On the Fleets tab, click the name of the federation-enabled fleet to access its details page.

-3. In the navigation pane on the left, choose Services & Ingresses.
+3. In the navigation pane, choose Services & Ingresses.
 Then, click the Ingresses tab.

 Figure 1 Selecting a namespace